 In accordance with Section 33 of FRS102, the Company is exempt from disclosing related party transactions with other companies that are wholly owned within the Group.

-19. Capital and other commitments 31 Mar 22 31 Mar 21 £'000 £'000 Contracts for future capital expenditure not provided in the Financial Statements 822 1,584
+19. Capital and other commitments 31 Mar 23 31 Mar 22 £'000 £'000 Promissory note issued to Lancashire County Council 178 822